yantonov/blog-source/content/posts/2020-11-14-11-30-How_to_fix_Lenovo_X1_Carbon_8th_gen_sound_problem_on_Windows_10.md

 ---
 title: "How to fix Lenovo X1 Carbon 8th gen sound problem on Windows 10"
 date: 2020-11-14T11:30:58+01:00
-categories: [troubleshooting]
+categories: [ops]
-tags: [drivers, sound, audio, microphone]
+tags: [drivers, sound, audio, microphone, troubleshooting]
 ---
 If you faced with a sound problem (the sound just disappeared), and nothing helps (general troubleshooting, updating drivers, uninstalling audio devices etc, you can try to install Lenovo drivers.